WalidKurchied/night-shift-ui/README.md

 > Atom Dark UI Theme

 A UI theme inspired by night time it works well with dark syntax themes such as Duotone darkpool or Duotone berries and others.
-Im working on creating a new syntax theme which will work perfectly with this ui theme and other themes.